 - Lay your comforter out flat on the floor, with the side you want facing up towards the floor.

-3. Roll up the two sides of the blanket, making bumpers/pillows on either side.
+- Roll up the two sides of the blanket, making bumpers/pillows on either side.
 How small or how large you keep the middle of the bed is up to you and should be based on the size of your dog.

-5. Now roll up the front of the bed, over where your blanket starts.
+- Now roll up the front of the bed, over where your blanket starts.
 Make sure to leave a space between where the blanket ends and the pillow starts, so your dog can wiggle his way under the blanket.

-6. Sew the top pillow in place.
+- Sew the top pillow in place.

 If you'd like, you can roll up the bottom of the bed to make the bed smaller and create a bumper that goes all the way around the outside of the bed.
 I did this on my bed because Kitsune likes to lay his head on the bumpers, and I wanted to make my bed a bit smaller than it was.

-8. Introduce the bed to your dog!
+All that's left now is to introduce the bed to your dog!
 Some dogs will like to lay on top of the bed, using the bumpers as pillows.
 Others may enjoy curling up underneath the blanket.

-One of the great things about this bed, is that because you don't have to make any cuts to the comforter, it's relatively easy to take the bed apart if you decide you want to do something else with the comforter or if your dog doesn't like the bed.
+One of the great things about this bed is that because you don't have to make any cuts to the comforter, it's relatively easy to take the bed apart if you decide you want to do something else with the comforter or if your dog doesn't like the bed.
 All you have to do to restore the comforter is to cut through the threads or fishing line that you used to sew it together.

-I don't think my snuggle sack turned out to be the best looking dog bed, but the comforter I used was old and lumpy to start with.
+I don't think my snuggle sack turned out to be the best-looking dog bed, but the comforter I used was old and lumpy to start with.
 Kitsune seems to enjoy his new kitchen bed, which is what matters most.
-If anyone decides to try to make a similar bed for their dog I'd love to hear in the comment section how it went and if your dog(s) like it!
+If anyone decides to try to make a similar bed for their dog, I'd love to hear in the comment section how it went and if your dog likes it!